0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/elttam.com - New Method to Leverage Unsafe Reflection and Deserialisation to RCE on Rails.md

 ---
-author: "elttam.com"
+author: elttam.com
+aliases:
-aliases: "New Method to Leverage Unsafe Reflection and Deserialisation to RCE on Rails"
+  - New Method to Leverage Unsafe Reflection and Deserialisation to RCE on Rails
+tags:
+  - RW_inbox
-tags: RW_inbox, readwise/articles
+  - readwise/articles
 url: ?__readwiseLocation=
 date: 2025-04-24
-summary: Researchers discovered a new method to exploit unsafe reflection and deserialization in Ruby on Rails, specifically using the sqlite3 gem.
-This vulnerability can lead to arbitrary code execution if user inputs are not properly controlled.
-The findings highlight the risks of using certain Ruby methods and the potential for new security issues in Rails applications.
 ---
 # New Method to Leverage Unsafe Reflection and Deserialisation to RCE on Rails